 And what about slowly changing dimensions?
 For example, when a user in your database changes addresses, do you overwrite his previous location?
 Or do you want to keep a historical overview?
 There are at least half a dozen ways of handling this issue, but without storage volume concerns, this isn't much of a problem for a data warehouse.

 - If your data arrives via an event stream, you'll always have an event timestamp, which can be used to keep track of historical changes to a particular field.

-- If your data arrives in batch (e.g., per day), you'll have the snapshot timestamp.
+- If your data arrives in batch (e.g., per day via ETL), you'll have the snapshot timestamp.
 This date field can be used to keep a daily historical log.

-Finally, warehouse-first tools like RudderStack come with a predefined schema.
+Finally, warehouse-first tools like RudderStack come with a predefined schema, meaning the data is automatically organized when it reaches your warehouse.
 The data these tools generate are optimized for analytical queries and don't require post-processing steps.

 From ETL to ELT

 With their processing power and storage capacity tightly linked together, tools like OLAP cubes or relational databases were terrible data sinks.
 You couldn't just dump troves of data in them without sacrificing performance or paying for expensive scaling operations.
 For this reason, most data warehouse architectures were designed around an ETL workflow.